aspose-tex/Aspose.TeX-Documentation/net/developer-guide/conversion/external-packages/_index.md

 \end{document}
 ```

 On the 3rd line, we can see that the file requires the `pgfplots` package, which is also not "natively" supported.
-Again, we assume that we have the the `pgfplots` package source files.
+Again, we assume that we have the `pgfplots` package source files.
 It's quite a large number of files that are divided between two locations if you find them in the installation directory of any LaTeX typesetting application.
 You can find `pgfplots` folder at both `\tex\generic` and `\tex\latex` folders.
 And the contents of both these folders must be provided as required input to the Aspose.TeX library.
 We want these source file to be packaged in a ZIP archive, so here is the archive's layout:

 ![](pgfplots-zip-layout.png)